 But, important note, is that we want to boot during the update.
 I will also have maintenance mode engaged too – since I am updating BIOS in a vSphere host.

 sum -i 192.168.9.14 -u ADMIN -p password -c UpdateBios –file X10SDVF6.A03 –reboot

 And we see the following.

 After about 10 or 15 minutes I got this nice looking error.

 But with the two most recent BIOS I got instead this screen.

 The boot process seem to take a bit longer then normal.
 Not sure if this BIOS update will impact any boot settings or not.

 So SUM can work to do a BIOS update.
 I think if you have only a few servers that logging into the iKVM might be easier but with any number of server this is better.
 Plus, it can change BIOS config pretty easy too (and more actually).
 So free tool – SUM, and free (1) license – or 19 per host per host is not too bad.
 So my hosts are now all the same BIOS level which is good.
-Now I need to figure out the HTML5 client.

 Questions or comments always welcome!

 - 10/23/17 – Used this with 1.2c and did some slight improvements, including making screenshots easier to read.
 Suggest using –reboot to make things a little smoother.
-Some of the command line parameters use dash, and some – like file and reboot – use double-sash.
+Some of the command line parameters use dash, and some – like file and reboot – use double-dash.
 Confirmed no password loss occurs.

 === END ===